BestTimesToVisit.com Logo

 Budapest Metro

 Budapest boasts one of the oldest metro systems in the world, with four lines (M1, M2, M3, M4) connecting most major attractions and neighborhoods.
-The M1 line, with its charming yellow carriages, is a UNESCO World Heritage site and a must-try for its historical significance.
+The historic M1 line, with its charming yellow carriages, is a must-try for a glimpse into the past.

 Trams are an excellent way to see the city, especially lines 2, 4, and 6.
-Tram 2 runs along the Danube embankment, offering stunning views of Parliament and Buda Castle.
-Tram 4 and 6 run 24/7 along the Grand Boulevard, making them useful for late-night travel.
+Tram 2 offers stunning views along the Danube embankment, passing by Parliament and the National Theatre.
+Lines 4 and 6 run 24/7 along the Grand Boulevard, a vital artery through Pest.

-The extensive bus network complements the metro and tram lines, reaching areas not covered by rail.
-Bus 16 is a popular choice for reaching Buda Castle from Deák Ferenc tér, avoiding a steep walk.
+Budapest's extensive bus network complements the metro and tram lines, reaching areas not directly served by rail.
+Bus 16 is particularly useful for reaching Buda Castle from Széll Kálmán tér.

 HÉV Suburban Railway